jokull/blog/src/_posts/api-dates/post.md

 Shifting results in another calendar date.
 This is very likely not what the API consumer meant.

-Therefore my recommendation is to accept datetime or calendar date ISO values for these fields, but if the API receives an aware datetime it should _not_ shift it, so the rules, different form above
+Therefore my recommendation is to accept datetime or calendar date ISO values for these fields, but if the API receives an aware datetime it should _not_ shift it, so the rules, different from above
 become:

 ```